High heating rate effects in sintering: A phase-field study of La-doped alumina: Acknowledgements

 Another compact way to show the effects of high-heating rate sintering is a plot of densification rate over density.
-This is shown for the present study in \cref{fig:dens-densirate} and below it for the experimental results of \cite{Wang2020}.
-The experiments tend to show a concave curve, with the maximum densification rate occuring around $80\%$ density, with higher heating rates pushing the curve upwards.
+This is shown for the present study in \cref{fig:dens-densirate} and below it for the experimental results of \cite{Wang2020}. \cor{ Within these experiments, the temperature range of about \SIrange{300}{2000}{\kelvin} was explored with different heating techniques and resulting heating rates. } The experiments tend to show a concave curve, with the maximum densification rate occuring around $80\%$ density, with higher heating rates pushing the curve upwards.
 For the heating rate of $\SI{350}{K/s}$ it is likely that the temporal resolution of measurements was insufficient to resolve the curve around the maximum densification rate and beyond and thus it shows rather several broad maximum regions.
 Broad qualitative features are retained in the present simulations, i.e. the concave shape, the maximum at around $80\%$ density and the effect of heating rate.
 For the experimental heating rate $\SI{350}{K/s}$ that is bounded by the simulation heating rates, the densification-density trajectory is bounded by the simulative results for a significant span of data, without any attempt being done to match coefficients, as shown by the dashed curves.
 This suggests that the present model is sufficient to estimate heating schedules for target densities.
 The earlier plateau is transformed into an early decrease of densification rate here.

 As the averaged properties of the microstructure did not deliver an explanation for the plateau behaviour, the microstructure itself is compared next.
 A close-up of a planar cut of the solid concentration fields\footnote{Note that the concentration is not bounded by $[0,1]$ as the free energy \cref{eq:free-energy} is a parabolic approximation.} is shown in \cref{fig:microstructure} for heating rates $\in \{50, 500\}\si{K/s}$ at approximately the same density of $63\%$.
 The color scale is based on the limits of the simulation with $\dot{T}=\SI{50}{K/s}$ at this point in time.
 It can easily be seen that the lower heating rate has a much larger accumulation of solid on the grain boundaries than the higher heating rate.
 This accumulation is caused in the first place by the compressive velocity profile across grain boundaries, which implies some amount of accumulation.
 Since the absorption dynamics (\cref{eq:vacabsorb}) depend on the difference of the local concentration and an approximated equilibrium concentration $c_{eq}(\mu_\alpha\beta)$ of the grains forming the GB, such accumulation will significantly affect the dynamics.
 Given that $c_{eq}(\mu_\alpha\beta) = c_{0,s} + \frac{\mu_s}{k}$ is based on the surface chemical potential $\mu_s \approx \gamma/r$ and with the value of $k=\SI{5e9}{J/m^3}$ employed in this work, $c_{eq}(\mu_\alpha\beta)-c_0 \leq 0.1$, i.e. significantly below the observed concentration accumulation of up to 1.2 $(c-c_0 = 0.3)$.
 Thus this accumulation leads to a temporary slowdown of densification dynamics, as GBs with this accumulation can contribute de-densifying terms to the system \cref{eq:velsystem}; note however that since not all GBs show such an accumulation that the net solution is still densifying.
 At higher heating rates GB diffusion is already sufficiently activated as to redistribute the accumulation on a similar timescale as it occurs, at equivalent density.